rebeccaacioadea/project-3/README.md

 ![](https://i.imgur.com/ZujU65ml.png)

-We wanted our app to display the location of all the users so that others users is able to see the plant sitter nearby.
+We wanted our app to display the location of all the users so that other users are able to see the plant sitter nearby.
 For this we use two external APIs:

-1. [Postcode.io](https://postcodes.io/) - For grabing the coordinations of the users' locations via their postcode they had provided during the registeration.
+1. [Postcode.io](https://postcodes.io/) - For grabbing the coordination of the users' locations via their postcode they had provided during the registration.
 Below is the code created for pulling these coordinates.
  ![](https://i.imgur.com/u5zXhnrl.png)

-2. [Mapbox](https://www.mapbox.com/) - The location coordination grabed by the [Postcode.io](https://postcodes.io/) is then used by the ***Mapbox*** to renderd on the page as a component with markers to display the users' locations on the map.
+2. [Mapbox](https://www.mapbox.com/) - The location coordination grabbed by the [Postcode.io](https://postcodes.io/) is then used by the ***Mapbox*** to rendered on the page as a component with markers to display the users' locations on the map.
 ![](https://i.imgur.com/WfENjzqm.png)

 ### Designs and Styling

-Styling was an important part in this project as we had to delivered a full-stack application with different functionalities and an impressive design.
+Styling was an important part in this project as we had to deliver a full-stack application with different functionalities and an impressive design.
 We looked at the design for all the features for our app from logo design to colour theme.
 Our colleague Enrico providing an excellent design direction for us.